yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 *Scalability considerations*

-1. Explain to the customer how Azure Kubernetes Service (AKS) supports cluster auto-scaling
+1. Explain to the customer how Azure Kubernetes Service (AKS) supports cluster auto-scaling.

    You can scale the agent nodes in the cluster with Azure CLI commands.